nyavana/4340-p4/doc/milestone3-report.md

 ## What's deferred

-- Diagnose and fix the tight-loop hang.
-Most likely culprit: a missed wake-up between the LSQ head moving forward and the next store asserting `store_ready` to a ROB entry the ROB has just committed.
 - Store-to-load forwarding.
 The current head-only policy serializes all memory ops.
 A forwarding path would let independent loads bypass an in-flight store.
 - LSQ flush on branch mispredict.
 The flush input is wired but not exercised, since branches still stall the front-end and no speculation reaches the LSQ.
 When early branch resolution lands as an advanced feature, the LSQ flush logic will need to drop in-flight non-committed entries and abandon any in-flight cache requests.
 - Full pipeline synthesis with timing closure.